§ Terminology Governance Guide

 § Step 1

-In the digital identity field you might want to write a vision document on how Self-Sovereign Identity could work in Health Care.
-One of the concepts / mechanisms within healthcare is to be absolutely sure who(se knee) is going to be operated next.
+In the digital identity field, you might want to write a vision document on how Self-Sovereign Identity could work in Health Care.
+One of the concepts/mechanisms within healthcare is to be sure who(the knee) will be operated on next.
 You write how that’s going to work out with terms covering this reassurance: validation and verification.
-The concept as a whole concluded succesfully we call authentication.
+The concept concluded successfully, which we call authentication.

 § Step 2

-“Validation” and “Verification” of a visitor at the desk of the outpatient clinic are terms that might conflate with the “authentication” that needs to be succesfully fullfilled: “Is this person really who he/she says he/she is?!”
+“Validation” and “Verification” of a visitor at the desk of the outpatient clinic are terms that might conflate with the “authentication” that needs to be successfully fulfilled: “Is this person really who he/she says he/she is?!”

 You decide to distinguish validation and verification with a criterium for verification: